1941 (EP)

 1941 is a 2001 EP release from Soul-Junk.
-It was released as part of a 3-inch disc series by Absalom Recordings.
+It was released as part of a 3-inch disc series by Absalom Recordings, and only 1,000 were produced.
 Its sound is unusual even for Soul-Junk, consisting of purely instrumental electronic music blended with low-fi, jazz, and hip-hop.
 It is most similar to their album 1956.
 The song "Rubbernecker" is a remix of the song by the Danielson Famile.